Ikastaroak: Gurea Educational Workshops

 HOSTING / COST REQUIREMENTS.
-The Basque Government pays their flights, and NABO covers the rental car for internal travel.
+The Basque Government pays for their flights, and NABO covers the rental car for internal travel.
 Your club, meanwhile, would cover room and board while they are with you (either a hotel room or staying with a family).
 You would also have to make the necessary arrangements to secure a large room of sorts for the gatherings, and the purchasing of some craft supplies.

-The instructors for the workshops come to us from the Directorate for Citizens and the Basque Communities Abroad were they work as interns.
+The instructors for the workshops come to us from the Directorate for Citizens and the Basque Communities Abroad where they work as interns.
 They come prepared to provide workshops for both children and adults.

 OVERVIEW: Why these visiting workshops?